brucemack/microlink/docs/el_supplement.md

 4. Station A sends the same message again to the RTCP port of Station B using the socket that is bound to the RTCP port.
 5. Station A sends an oNDATA packet to the RTP port of Station B.
 6. Station A appears to wait at this point.
 If nothing happens after 5 seconds then a retry happens by returning to step #3.
-7. (**Not completely sure on this**) Station B uses the call-sign provided in the RTCP SDES message sent in step 4 to contact the EchoLink Server and validate that the Station A user is authorized to use the network.
+7. Station B uses the call-sign provided in the RTCP SDES message sent in step 4 to contact the EchoLink Server and validate that the Station A user is authorized to use the network.
+(I'm told that Station B also maintains a cache of recently-validated stations to reduce the number of validation calls.
+Presumably there is a reasonable time-to-live on this caching mechanism to that invalid callsigns will not be allowed to stay on the network for long.)
 8. Station B sends an RTCP SDES packet on the RTCP channel.
 9. Station B sends an oNDATA packet on the RTP channel.
 10. Station A sends the same RTCP SDES packet from step #3/#4.
-(I suspect this is actually the first of a repeating cycle that will continue throughout the life of the connection.)
+(I suspect this is actually the first of a repeating cycle that will continue throughout the life of the connection.
+This would be highly relevant for stateful routers/NATs/firewalls in order to keep two-way UDP traffic flowing.)
 11. Station A sends an oNDATA packet on the RTP channel from step #5.
+This text can be changed during the QSO.
 (I suspect this is actually the first of a repeating cycle that will continue throughout the life of the connection.)
 12. At this point RTP audio packets are moved in both directions.
 13. Periodically (every ~10 seconds) both stations send RTCP SDES and RTP oNDATA packets to each other, presumably for keep-alive.
+The text in the oNDATA packets can be changed during the course of QSO as needed.
+The official EchoLink client displays the latest oNDATA message on the bottom of the screen.
 14. At the end of the QSO, Station A sends an RTCP BYE packet.

 ## EchoLink Server Protocol